-Princeton-in-Munich, the Department’s summer program in Munich, Germany, offers three courses every June: German 105G (third semester), German 107G (fourth semester), and German 311G.
+Princeton-in-Munich, the Department’s summer program in Munich, Germany will take place from June 2, 2014 – June 28, 2014.
+We offer three courses every June: German 105G (third semester), German 107G (fourth semester), and a German 300 level.
 These courses combine intensive instruction at the Goethe Institut with seminars on literature and culture led by Princeton faculty.

 - If you’re new to German, enroll in German 101 in the fall; if you then take 102 in the spring, you can apply for admission to 105G in Munich.

 - If your performance in 101 makes you eligible to take the interim intermediate course 102-5 in the spring, you are automatically admitted to 107G.
 This track completes your language requirement in one calendar year.

 - If you have taken either GER 107 or a 200– or 300– level course taught in German, you can apply for GER 300 level Munich course; a brief letter of recommendation from an instructor is a requirement.